jktrn/enscribe.dev-hexo/source/_posts/writeups/shctf/warmup-to-the-dark-side.md

 - ctf
 - shctf
 - pwn
-description: "Writeup for the Space Heroes CTF pwn challenge \"Warmup to the Dark Side\"."
+description: "Learn how to stack smash an ASLR-enabled program... without the binary!
+This is my writeup for the Space Heroes CTF binary/pwn challenge \"Warmup to the Dark Side\"."
 permalink: ctfs/shctf/pwn/warmup-to-the-dark-side/
 thumbnail: https://enscribe.dev/asset/banner/banner-ctfs.png
 ---